jiyizhezhang/jiyizhezhang.github.io/_pages/team.md

 ### Group Members

-We welcome talents from all over the world to join our team!
+We always welcome motivated talents from all over the world to join our team!

 <br>